-In partnership with Castleton University, soon to be Vermont State University, Educate the Whole Child now offers a suite of online courses.
+In partnership with Castleton University, now part of Vermont State University, Educate the Whole Child now offers a suite of online courses.
 These courses will give you a deeper understanding of how Whole Child principles can be applied.
 The courses have no prerequisites and may be taken independently.
 Or they may be taken as part of a 4-course sequence that leads to 12-credit certificate in Teaching the Whole Child.

 This 4-course sequence, informed, supported, and credited through Castleton University, is geared to K-12 teachers and administrators wanting to gain further understanding of teaching “one student at a time” at all educational levels.
 Educate the Whole Child believes that the best learning takes place in small communities that integrate academic and applied learning, promote collaborative work, and encourage a culture of life-long learning.
 Through the whole-child approach, children are immersed in learning environments intended to foster a sense of community and encourage interpersonal skills, problem solving, goal setting, creativity, autonomy, and self-accountability.